Fact-checked

 The drug is an antiseptic and is used for local treatment in gynecology.

-Indications Yodoxide
+Indications Iodoxide

 Release form

-Suppositories Iodoxide
+Iodoxide suppositories

-Suppositories Yodoxide, like other drugs in this form, are the most convenient way to "deliver" the active substance directly to the affected area.
+Iodoxide suppositories, like other drugs in this form, are the most convenient way to “deliver” the active substance directly to the affected area.

-This form of release has several advantages, in comparison with creams or vaginal tablets:
+This form of release has several advantages in comparison with creams or vaginal tablets:

 Pharmacodynamics